storj/storj/docs/blueprints/storage-node-downtime-tracking-with-audits.md

     2b.
 The node is not under review

-    - Suspend the node and set its `under_review` column to the current time.
+    - Suspend the node and set its `under_review` field in the audit history struct to the current time.

-After the evaluation is complete, insert or update the appropriate window in the audit_windows table.
+After the evaluation is complete, insert a new window into the Windows map and write the serialized audit history back to the database.

-### 6) Implement email and node dashboard notifications of offline suspension
+### 6) Implement email and node dashboard notifications of offline suspension and under review status

-### 7) Create a chore to delete audit windows after a certain time
+The `NodeStats` protobuf will need to be updated to send and receive these new fields

 ## Wrapup